 Judges sign up to volunteer at a specific event.
 Judges evaluate the work of young researchers studying topics related to an annual theme.
 They work on teams to review entries in a specific category, interview students, and provide written feedback.
 Judges will also select which projects advance from the Regional to State and National levels of competition.

-More than 500 regional event judges are needed throughout the month of March and all around the state.
-State History Day requires a volunteer force of more than 200 judges.
+Hundreds of Regional event judges are needed throughout the month of March and all around the state.
+State History Day requires a volunteer force of 250 judges.
 The time commitment can be as little as one five-hour event or extend to multiple competitions in different venues.
-You can even judge papers at home.
+You can even judge Papers at home.

 What are others saying about judging?